KassiaL/bridge/README.md

 # Bridge Extension for Defold

 The `bridge` extension helps you work with multiple SDK plugins in Defold.
-Currently, it supports Playgama, Appodeal, Defold IAP, and Firebase.
 You can easily integrate and use these plugins by calling only the methods from `bridge.lua`.

 > This extension is just a set of wrappers over SDKs to unify their usage.
 You are welcome to visit the [pull request page](https://github.com/KassiaL/bridge/pulls) and add your own wrappers, making it easy for everyone to use any existing SDK in a unified way.

 ## Supported SDKs

 - Playgama
+- GamePush
 - Appodeal
 - Defold IAP
 - Firebase Analytics